The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 A man can practice connection by listening to his feelings, journaling, speaking honestly with a trusted friend, or simply naming his emotions out loud.

-A woman can practice honoring her needs by making small daily choices for herself — from how she spends her time to what she says no to — without apologizing.
+A woman can practice honoring her needs by making small daily choices for herself — from how she spends her time and money to what she says no to — without apologizing.

 For men, this might mean opening up emotionally to a partner, asking for support, or practicing empathy.